Technical Advisory

 Security, Privacy, and Compliance in Practice

-Embed security and privacy into every layer of the stack—from data ingestion to decisioning.
+Embed security and privacy across the stack—from data ingestion to decisioning.
 Enforce least-privilege access, encryption, and robust monitoring for anomalous data flows.
-Align with regulatory expectations for price discrimination, anti-collusion policies, and consumer privacy protections.
+Align with regulatory expectations for pricing discrimination and consumer protections.

 Development Practices and Modernization Roadmap